Bernardo-MG/docs-bootstrap-template/readme.md

 # Docs Bootstrap Template

-A Bootstrap-based template for documentation pages, offering a modern and responsive look which adapts to all screen sizes.
+A Bootstrap-based HTML5 template for documentation pages, offering a modern and responsive look which adapts to all screen sizes and is easy to extend.

-The project is as simple as possible, consisting just of a few static webpages, as it is meant to be used as a basis for building more complex sites by adapting it to a templating engine or documentation framework such as Jinja, Maven Site or Sphinx, but offers all the features which a documentation site could need.
+It is meant to be used as a basis for building documentation sites, and so should be adapted to a templating engine or documentation framework such as Jinja, Maven Site or Sphinx.

 ## Features